NASA-Planetary-Science/AmesCAP/README.md

 Note that in Cygwin/Windows, the  _bin_ directory may be named **_Scripts_**

-You may notice that your prompt change from _username>_ to _(amesGCM3)username>_ which indicates that you are INSIDE the virtual environment, even when navigating to different directory on your machine.
+You may notice that your prompt changed from _username>_ to _(amesGCM3)username>_ which indicates that you are INSIDE the virtual environment, even when navigating to different directories on your machine.

 After entering the virtual environment, we can verify that ```which python ``` and ```which pip ``` unambiguously point to _amesGCM3/bin/python3_ and _amesGCM3/bin/pip_ so there is no need use the full paths.